gdad-s-river/poetry-editor/notes.md

 * []: Think of a super lovely way to let users keep adding the font collection somehow.
 * []: a keyboard shortcut (cltr + uparrow) to put focus on range selector button, so that subsequent cltr+up/down arrow helps people change font size with their keyboard instead of using their mouses.
-* []: Give a "base font size" option to the user and Give a "reset to base font size" option, so that user can get back to the base font, after changing it with the range selector
+* []: Give a "base font size" option to the user and Give a "reset to base font size" option, so that user can get back to the base font, after changing it with the range select

 ## Explore: